marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 # Page Title

-Every page should use either a [hero element](#heros) or a page title.
-There are 2 options for page titles, depending on if the page includes a tertiary nav or not.
+There are 2 options for page titles, depending on if the page includes a tertiary nav or not, as well as a subtitle option.

-## Page Title: Page Without Tertiary Navigation
+## Page Title on Page Without Tertiary Navigation

 For pages without a tertiary nav, the column with the title goes full width at all breakpoints.